 |Colorado and Washington: Life After Legalization and Regulation (PDF)|

 |Colorado Business Outlook (PDF)|

-Nearly two out of three Connecticut residents support regulating marijuana for adults.
-A 2015 survey by Quinnipiac University found that 63% of voters support this proposal, with only 34% opposed.
+Nearly two out of three Connecticut residents support legalizing marijuana for adults.
+A 2020 survey by GQR found that 65% of voters support legalization.

 |2015 Quinnipiac University Poll (PDF)|